-Whether you’re looking for Holbrooks, Frogskins, Fuel Cells, or Gascans, knowing how to spot fake Oakleys before you purchase them can keep you from being fooled by a pair of inferior quality knockoffs.
+You can tell whether a pair of Oakleys is fake by using distinctive markers, including signature branding, accurate SKUs, product data, and flawless lenses.
+Authentic Oakley frames will have all of these features visible at a glance.
+Due to their immense popularity, manufacturers the world over try to replicate Oakley's most popular styles, including Holbrooks, Frogskins, Fuel Cells, or Gascans.
+Knowing how to spot fake Oakleys before you purchase them can keep you from being fooled by a pair of inferior-quality knockoffs.
 (Rest assured, FramesDirect.com is an authorized dealer of Oakley eyewear products, so if you order from us you're 100% guaranteed to receive genuine Oakley glasses.)
-Read on to learn how to distinguish authentic Oakley glasses from fakes.

 If the price seems too good to be true, well, you know how the saying goes.
 Genuine Oakley glasses are sturdy, durable, high-quality eyewear—and they’re priced to reflect that quality—so be wary of any “deals" you find.
 Incredibly cheap or heavily discounted Oakley glasses are likely fake.
 Other ways to determine whether your Oakley glasses are the real deal include examining the frames, lenses, and packaging for signs of authenticity.